 c) Weightage for linguistic deprivation: 2 marks of additional weightage are also given to those who have pursued their +2 level educations in non-English medium which is evident from their educational certificate.
 In its absence, the applicants should enclose a copy of the medium of instruction certificate issued by the Head of the college or institution where they have studied their +2 level education.

 The following criteria shall be followed, one after the other, to resolve the ties, when more than one candidates secure the same total marks in the entrance examination:

 (a) First criterion: Marks obtained in the entrance examination (written test).

-Candidates whose result of the qualifying examination (+2) is not declared may also apply for admission.
+Third criterion: Marks obtained in the next lower public examination (SSC/Matriculation or equivalent).
+Candidates whose result of the qualifying examination (+2 stage) is not declared may also apply for admission.

 Shri M. Sudhakar